bhisaac/5eFP/5eFP-SRD.md

 ### Intelligence (INT)

-Intelligence measures mental acuity, accuracy of recall, and the ability to reason.
+Intelligence measures mental acuity, accuracy of recall, the ability to reason, and initiative.

 #### INT Checks

-An INT check comes into play when you need to draw on logic, education, memory, or deductive reasoning.
+An INT check comes into play when you need to draw on training, thinking speed, logic, memory, or deductive reasoning.

 The GM might call for an Intelligence check when you try to accomplish tasks like the following: